Abdul-Rahman al-Tha'alibi: Legacy

-He left a legacy of more than 100 books, among which the most important was Al Jawahir Al hassān fi Tafsir Al Koran (the fine pearls in the exegesis of the Koran).
+He left a legacy of more than 100 books, of which the most important was Al Jawahir Al hassān fi Tafsir Al Koran (the fine pearls in the exegesis of the Koran).

 In his lifetime (1384-1479 CE) the region was split into three states whose legal schools stood out: Tunis, Tlemcen and Fez.
 The city of Algiers offered little in comparison in terms of religious and cultural pull.
 It had very few religious schools for teaching the Qur'an, hadith, and legal texts.
 Economically it also waned in comparison to other cities in the region.
 Abd al-Rahman al-Tha'alibi's founding of the Tha'alibiyya school attracted many students from all over the world.
 Families moved into the surrounding area which turned into a place of religious education and training.
 From then on, Algiers became known as "The city of Sidi Abd al-Rahman."

 He is not to be confused with Ahmad ibn Muhammad al-Thalabi.